 The IFSC Climbing Worldcup – Kranj, Slovenia, 28-29 September, Lead.

 The IFSC Olympic Qualifying Event – Toulouse, France, 28 November – 1 December

 Climbing at The Olympics 2020

 Competition for the 2020 Olympic Games is fierce.
-The GB team is able to boast several hopefuls who are currently looking to qualify, but only 20 men and 20 women will compete, and each country will be allowed up to two male and two female competitors only.
+The GB team is able to boast several strong athletes, but only 20 men and 20 women will compete, and each country will be allowed up to two male and two female competitors only.
 That means that some countries will necessarily not be represented.

 The other controversy is for the first time, competitors will have to compete in all three disciplines (boulder, speed and lead) – all of which require different techniques.
 In fact, it’s been so controversial that already the decision has been made for Paris 2024 to separate speed out as its own category, though competitors for lead and bouldering must still compete in both events.

 Climbing comps are entertaining, exciting ways to push the sport.
 Just as watching your mates climb is fun, it’s even more enjoyable to watch an athlete at the top of their game tackle some of the most demanding climbs that require strength, resolve and ingenuity to complete.

 Mike Langley, Castle Climbing Development Manager, who is also a commentator for the IFSC comps, says: